AKJUS/StormByte/README.md

 - **Configuration Management**: Provides an intuitive API for reading and writing configuration files.
 - **Database Handling**: Includes SQLite support for embedded database management while hiding SQLite3 internals conveniently.
-- **Logging**: Supports various logging levels and outputs, including file-based logging.
+- **Logging**: Offers various logging levels, customizable formats, and supports outputs to files, streams, or other destinations.
-- **Multimedia**: Includes a set of classes to work with multimedia files
+- **Multimedia**: Includes a set of classes to work with multimedia files.
-- **Network**: All the needed classes to handle network communication portable to Linux and Windows
+- **Network**: All the needed classes to handle network communication portable to Linux and Windows.
 - **System Operations**: Handles pipes, processes, and system variables seamlessly across different platforms.

 ## Table of Contents